Dear reader of ADxS.org, please excuse the disruption.

 Warmth is perceptible to the child as an ever-present affection for the child’s inner being that can be felt even in the event of misbehavior.

-The more parental warmth 5-year-olds received, the lower their risk of ADHD at the age of 9.3334
+The more parental warmth 5-year-olds received, the lower their ADHD risk was at age 9.3536

 One example is to comfort a child when they are not feeling well - even if they are not feeling well because they have a cold, for example, because they ignored the reminder to put on a jacket yesterday.